 So, ΔLk = Lk – Lk0

 Specific linking different is another important property of supercoiling.
-It is also called as superhelical density which is a difference between linking difference (ΔLk) and linking number of cccDNA (Lk0).
+It is also called superhelical density which is a difference between linking difference (ΔLk) and linking the number of cccDNA (Lk0).
 So,

 Some Facts of Linking number

 - Human DNA is B type and right-handed with negative supercoiling.
-Majorly, all the organism (from bacteria to eukaryotes) on earth are negatively supercoiled, However, some of the thermophilic bacteria are positively supercoiled.
+Majorly, all the organisms (from bacteria to eukaryotes) on earth are negatively supercoiled, However, some of the thermophilic bacteria are positively supercoiled.

 - Negatively supercoiling stores energy, which is utilized during the denaturation of dsDNA in replication or transcription.
 Positively supercoiling stores more energy hence even at higher temperature DNA does not denature.
 Even the enzyme cannot recognize positively supercoiled DNA, and unable to cut it.

-- The length of DNA from 46 chromosomes is approximate ~2 meters and it has to fit in ~10µM radium nucleus now imagine why supercoiling is important.
+- The length of DNA from 46 chromosomes is approximately ~2 meters and it has to fit in ~10µM radium nucleus now imagine why supercoiling is important.

 - If we stretch dsDNA from both the end it is approx. ~100km long.

-- Globally, DNA of all living organisms is supercoiled on an average of approximately ~6%.
+- Globally, the DNA of all living organisms is supercoiled on an average of approximately ~6%.

 Identification of different forms of DNA

-Agarose gel electrophoresis is a technique by which we can identify the different form of DNA molecules.
+Agarose gel electrophoresis is a technique by which we can identify the different forms of DNA molecules.